 \subsection{Automated Patch Correctness Assessment}

-Typically, researchers employ the human-written patch as a ground truth to identify overfitting patches.
-Xin and Reiss \cite{issta17-difftgen} propose DiffTGen to identify overfitting patches with tests generated by Evosuite \cite{evosuite}.
+Typically, researchers employ the human-written patch as ground truth to identify overfitting patches. \citet{issta17-difftgen} propose DiffTGen to identify overfitting patches with tests generated by Evosuite \citep{evosuite}.
 Those tests are meant to detect behavioral differences between a machine patch and a human-written patch.
 If any test case differentiates the output value between a machine patch and the corresponding human-written patch, the machine patch is assessed as overfitting.
-DiffTGen has been further studied by Le et al. \cite{le:reliability-patch-assess}, who have confirmed its potential.
-Opad \cite{Opad} employs two test oracles (crash and memory-safety) to help APR techniques filter out overfitting patches by enhancing existing test cases.
-Xiong et al. \cite{XiongIdentifyingPC-ICSE18-patchsim} do not use a ground truth patch to determine the correctness of a machine patch.
+DiffTGen has been further studied by \citet{le:reliability-patch-assess}, who have confirmed its potential.
+Opad \citep{Opad} employs two test oracles (crash and memory-safety) to help APR techniques filter out overfitting patches by enhancing existing test cases. \citet{XiongIdentifyingPC-ICSE18-patchsim} do not use a ground truth patch to determine the correctness of a machine patch.
 They consider the similarity of test case execution traces to reason about overfitting.